daffainfo/ctf-writeup/The Odyssey CTF/Black Pandora/README.md

 > Important Notes: Ignore the bitcoin stuff (like Kleopatra/GPG/bitcoin app/related files) as it's not related to the challenge.

 ## About the Challenge
-We have been given an image forensic challenge (on a memory).
+We were given an image forensic challenge (on a memory).
 Additionally, we have received 5 questions that we need to answer correctly in order to obtain the flag.

 ## How to Solve?
 In this case, im using Volatility 2 to do forensic on a memory.
 First, im gonna use `imageinfo` first to find the correct profile for this image.
 Here is the command I used to find the correct profile: